gammasim/simtools/docs/source/databases.md

 * `calibration_devices` with the model parameters for e.g., the illumination devices
 * `configuration_sim_telarray` with default configuration parameters for the sim_telarray simulation
 * `metadata` containing tables describing the model versions
-* `fs.files` with all file-type entries for the model parameters (e.g., the quantum-efficiency tables)
+* `fs.files` with all file type entries for the model parameters (e.g., the quantum-efficiency tables)

 ### Derived values DB